lkesteloot/unsong/unsong.md

 We’d been talking about theodicy, as usual.
 Ana was explaining how the Cainites had made the terrible mistake of trying to munchkin Biblical morality.

 Munchkin-ing is this idea from role-playing games where instead of trying to tell a good story, you search for weird little loopholes that violate the spirit of the rules and make things much too easy.
 The Bible says—check your Luke 15:6—that “in heaven there will be more rejoicing over one sinner who repents than over ninety-nine souls that are righteous and have no need of repentance.”
 Solve for maximum rejoicing in heaven, and the obvious munchkin solution is to deliberately sin in order to repent later.
-Add some common-sense assumptions about the relationship between magnitude of crime and magnitude of repentance-related heavenly rejoicing, and…well, you can see where this is going.
+Add some common-sense assumptions about the relationship between magnitude of crime and magnitude of repentance-related heavenly rejoicing, and... well, you can see where this is going.

 Ana was against the Cainites.
 I was provisionally for them.